 Here is a quick summary of some of the key features of MileCatcher.
 I don’t think that everybody can make use of all the features, but I thought most of them are really handy.
 What do you think?

-- App detects your drives and logs them automatically (no need to start/stop your activity manually)
+- The app detects your drives and logs them automatically (no need to start/stop your activity manually)

 - Distances of your routes are calculated accurately and displayed on map for easy recall